DaanV2/queue-processor/README.md

 ## Why would you need this?

-I have an extension that takes a ~30 to process couple of hunderd of files, summarize them and diagnose problems, this all takes CPU time to do.
-While at the same time I want to give priority to smaller and faster takes in which I needed a library that could ensure that things got chunked into smaller pieces of work.
-So other smaller tasks could be done inbetween the large parts.
+I have an extension that takes a ~30 to process a couple of hundred files, summarize them and diagnose problems; this all takes CPU time.
+While at the same time, I wanted to give priority to smaller and faster takes, in which I needed a library that could ensure that things got chunked into smaller pieces of work.
+So other smaller tasks could be done in between the large parts.

 Pros:
-- Faster respond times on other tasks/processes as they get their time to shine as well.
+- Faster response times on other tasks/processes as they also get their time to shine.
-Cons
+Cons:
 - Slightly slower.
-Chunk a process and allowing other tasks to go first does how long it takes before something is finished.
+Chunking a process and allowing other tasks to go first determines how long it takes to finish something.

 ## Example